zoercai/zoercai.github.io/_posts/2016-01-09-presentation-zen.md

 * **Shizen (Naturalness).** Do not use elaborate designs, do not over-refine, do not overplay.
 Include only what’s necessary to communicate the particular message for the particular audience.
 * **Shibumi (Elegance).** Elegant simplicity and articulate brevity, and understated elegance.

-> Japanese conceptualisation relegates elaborate ornamentation and viid colour usage to the bottom of the taste levels… excess requires no real thought or creativity.
+> Japanese conceptualisation relegates elaborate ornamentation and vivid colour usage to the bottom of the taste levels.
+Excess requires no real thought or creativity.
 The highest level of taste moves beyond the usage of brilliant colours and heavy ornamentation to a simple and subdued refinement that is the beauty of shibumi, which represents the ultimate in good taste through conscious reserve.
 This is the original ‘less is more’ concept.
-Less colour – subdued and elegant usage of colour, less clutter…”
+Less colour - subdued and elegant usage of colour, less clutter.

 The Zen aesthetic values: